leham789/Burger-Menu/README.md

 # Burger Menu
-Mobile Burger Menu with Animations

-Made for website to work on desktop and mobile
+An animated burger menu ready for use on desktop or mobile sites.